bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Acquisition

-Format: `GO` NA
+Format: `GO` na

 Defaults: current

 Prerequisites: (LOAD) by `EX`; the acquisition must be stopped; RNMR only.

 Description:
 `GO` instructs RNMR to continue acquisition after acquisition has been stopped by `QUIT`.
 Continuing shots will be added to the current averager memory and the shot counter will be incremented upward from its current value.

-`GO` takes one parameter, "na", which is the total number of shots to be taken.
+`GO` takes one parameter, na, which is the total number of shots to be taken.
 Shots already taken before `GO` count towards this limit.
-If "`NA`" is omitted, the current shot limit as set and displayed by `NA` will determine how many additional shots will be taken; RNMR does not prompt for "na".
-Legal values for "`NA`" are -1 and integers greater than or equal to 1.
-If "na" is -1, RNMR will continue acquisition with no limit to the number of shots taken; acquisition will continue until stopped by `QUIT` or `WAIT`.
-Before resuming acquisition, RNMR checks that the number of shots already taken is less than the requested shot limit specified by the `NA` command or the "`NA`" parameter of `GO`.
-Unless `NA` or "na" is -1, acquisition will not be started if this condition is not satisfied.
-If "`NA`" is specified and is greater than the current number of shots completed, RNMR will replace the current shot limit with "na".
+If na is omitted, the current shot limit as set and displayed by `NA` will determine how many additional shots will be taken; RNMR does not prompt for na.
+Legal values for na are -1 and integers greater than or equal to 1.
+If na is -1, RNMR will continue acquisition with no limit to the number of shots taken; acquisition will continue until stopped by `QUIT` or `WAIT`.
+Before resuming acquisition, RNMR checks that the number of shots already taken is less than the requested shot limit specified by the `NA` command or the na parameter of `GO`.
+Unless `NA` or na is -1, acquisition will not be started if this condition is not satisfied.
+If na is specified and is greater than the current number of shots completed, RNMR will replace the current shot limit with na.
 When acquisition is continued with `GO`, no delay shots are taken even if `NDLY` is greater than zero.
 To continue acquisition with one or more delay shots, use the command `NG`.
 Unless no shots have been taken yet, `GO` will continue acquisition until `NA` shots have been completed, regardless of whether `GO` is executed from console ("\>") level or from a macro; this is unlike the behavior of `DG`.

 If `GO` is used to start acquisition before any shots have been completed, data will be acquired until `NA` averaged shots are complete if `GO` is executed from console level.
 If `GO` is called from a macro in this situation, acquisition will continue until `NWAIT` or `NA` shots have been taken, whichever is smaller.
 If `NWAIT` is 0, then `NA` will determine the number of shots taken from a macro, and similarly, `NWAIT` shots will be taken if `NA` is -1 and `NWAIT` is nonzero.
 In summary, if no shots have been taken, `GO` acts like `ZG` except that neither the averager nor the acquisition title parameters nor the display is initialized by `GO`. `GO` resets the following averager parameters to their current settings in RNMR:

 Parameter | Description